 A trademark (“TM”) is a word, phrase, or symbol that acts as a source identifier of a party’s goods.
 A service mark (“SM”) identifies and distinguishes a party’s services.
 In fact, the term “trademark” often refers to service marks as well.
 Registered Trademarks, in the general sense, typically protect brand names and logos used on goods and services.

 The Law Office of Elliott J. Brown offers a broad range of TM services.
 We provide counsel to clients from various industries on brand protection matters.
 This includes: (a) evaluating the strength of proposed names and marks; (b) clearance searches; (c) brand development; (d) registration and enforcement of U.S. trademarks and domain names; and (e) registration, enforcement, and development of TM portfolios worldwide.
 In addition, our firm offers other services to enhance your goal of building a brand.

-Do I Need An Attorney To File My TM Application?
+Do I Need An Attorney To File My Application?

 Many attorneys run a bare-bones search on the internet for a conflicting mark.
 Our attorneys will conduct a robust USPTO search and use cost-effective AI technology.
-As such, our clearance search will help you make a decision on whether to proceed with the application or a different course of action.
+Our clearance search can help determine whether to proceed with the application or a different course of action.

 What Kind of TM Work Do You Handle?

 Our firm helps entrepreneurs, artists, creators, and businesses with the following transactional aspects of TM law:

 - Domestic and International TM applications